ElectricCanary/AltiumLib/README.md

 Courtyard is a box to indicate a perimeter of caution around the component and it's overlay.
 For through hole components it's a perimeter of 5mm.
 For SMD components it's a perimeter of 0.25mm.
+Lines must be 0.2mm thick.

 ![Layer 15](img/layer15.png)

 ### Layer 16: Component center

-This layer is used to indicate the center of the component with two 2mm lines forming a cross.
+This layer is used to indicate the center of the component with two 2mm lines, 0.2mm thick, forming a cross.

 ![Layer 16](img/layer16.png)